 Is organic certification important?

-There is no short answer.
-This is a tricky question with many shades of grey, and many opinions and perspectives.
-Third party certification of a farm’s practices serves to both assist producers and allow them to access premium commodity prices, and to give the consumer peace of mind that organic guidelines are being adhered to.
-Inspectors visit the farm, detailed production practices and surveys must be submitted and adhered to, fees must be paid, equipment & storage designated, and a 3 year “transitional” period must be served in order for a piece of land to be certified organic.
-It is time consuming and costly to the grower to comply to these regulations and some feel it deters them from going organic, or for some who already do farm organically from becoming certified.
-In an ideal world we would all get the foods we can’t grow ourselves from our neighbours who we know and trust.
+This is a complicated discussion, but I’m going to go ahead and say, yes.
+Third party certification of a farm’s practices serves to both assist producers to grow better and allow them to access premium prices, and to give the consumer confidence that organic standards are being adhered to.
+Inspectors visit the farms verifying the detailed production plans are adhered to, organic non-GMO seed is used, inputs are on the ‘accepted’ list, equipment & storage is designated, and a 3 year “transitional” period must be served in order for a piece of land to be certified organic.
+It is time consuming and costly to the grower to comply to these regulations and some understandably state those barriers deter them from certifying organic.

 Our stance at F.O.O.D. is to support local farmers who are growing food in a way that nurtures the soil, our health and the planet for future generations.
 If that means buying from a farm nearby that is transitional instead of a huge certified organic one in California, we likely choose to support the family nearer to us.
 Those choices need to be, and are, made on an individual basis with many factors we consider for each item every week.
 We make every effort to be transparent in our choices by informing the consumer on the This Week’s Fresh Bin page, the newsletter, and their receipts where possible.
 We want you to feel confident about where your food comes from, and so we welcome your questions.